arm61/trad_ml_methods/likelihood.md

   <img src="https://github.com/arm61/trad_ml_methods/raw/main/likelihood_plot.png" alt="An example of a likelihood function, where $A$ and $\gamma$ are varied." class="bg-primary" width="500px">
 </center<br>

-It is clear that the likelihood is maximised at the optimised solutions for $A$ and $\gamma$ found previously, and indeed the likelihood appears to be Gaussian in nature.
+It is clear that the likelihood is maximised at the optimised solutions for $A$ and $\gamma$ found previously, and indeed the shape of the likelihood appears to be Gaussian in nature.
 These aspects will become important later in the course.